NVIDIAGameWorks/Falcor/README.md

 Setting Up Debug Layers
 ------------------------
-To use DirectX 12 debug layers:
+To use the DirectX 12 debug layer:
 - Open the Start menu
 - Type "Manage optional features" and press Enter
 - Click "Add a feature"